How did you become a NASA citizen scientist?

 What advice would you give to others who might want to volunteer with NASA?

 Find a project you feel comfortable working on and have fun.
 NASA has many opportunities to volunteer through its citizen science and NASA Solve programs.
-NASA GLOBE alone has several different projects anyone can get involved in by downloading an app to their phone and getting started immediately.
+NASA GLOBE alone has several different projects anyone can get involved in by downloading an app on their phone and getting started immediately.
 There are even classroom opportunities for schools and colleges to get their students involved in doing research, either as a part of the curriculum or as extracurricular activities.

 Who inspires you?